 This workshop serves as a basic introduction to critical reading and academic writing.
-More broadly still, English Composition 50 will help orient you to specific matters of language and communication at the university.
-It is a bigger task than you might imagine.
-If you think of it, you'll realize that every comment you make in class and every e-mail you write to an instructor or counselor occurs in a social context that will be new to you as a first-term college student.
-We'll attend, therefore, to those small bits of class-related communication in addition to inclass exams and formal essay assignments.
-By the end of the term, you should find that this workshop has prepared you to speak, write, and learn more effectively as you move towards the full college experience.
+More broadly still, English Composition 50 will help orient us to specific matters of language and communication at the university.
+We'll cover how to write an email to a professor, de-mystify the "office hours" experience, in addition to in-class exams and formal essay assignments.
+By the end of the term, we will begin to increase our abilities to speak, write, and learn in college.